larryhastings/big/README.md

     if you replaced one observer A with another observer B, and A == B even though they're different objects, the `StateMachine` wouldn't refresh its cache and would continue calling A.
+  * Trimmed no-op `StateMachine.on_enter` and  `StateMachine.on_exit`
+    methods.
+They were useless in and of themselves, but I put them there on the theory that they'd help with autocomplete for these methods in subclasses when using advanced editors like PyCharm.
+    But that's not a strong enough reason to keep 'em.
+Sorry, you'll just have to type `def on_enter(self):` by hand yourself, like some sort of caveman.
 * `big.text` multi-function fixes and polish:
   * `multistrip`, `multisplit`, and `multipartition`/`multirpartition`
     now correctly accept one-shot iterables--like generators--for